 In today's digital age, understanding the nuances of internet performance is crucial for personal and professional use.
 Two terms often used interchangeably yet distinctly different are internet speed and bandwidth.
 This article will clarify these concepts and their importance in our increasingly connected world.

-Why Is it Important to Know about Internet Speed and Bandwidth?
+Why is it Important to Know about Internet Speed and Bandwidth?

 For several reasons, knowing the difference between internet speed and network bandwidth is essential.

-First, it helps you make informed decisions when choosing an internet service provider or plan.
+- First, it helps you make informed decisions when choosing an internet service provider or plan.

-Second, it enables you to troubleshoot connectivity issues more effectively.
+- Second, it enables you to troubleshoot connectivity issues more effectively.

-Lastly, understanding these concepts allows you to optimise your internet usage for various activities, from streaming and gaming to running a business.
+- Lastly, understanding these concepts allows you to optimise your internet usage for various activities, from streaming and gaming to running a business.

 Difference Between Internet Bandwidth and Speed